3. Job Execution Environment

 rt_F and execute a node-exclusive job.

-The available resource type and number for each service are as follows.
+The available resource type and number of nodes for each service are as follows.

 |Reserved||rt_F||1–number of reserved nodes|